Do all global climate models neglect land use impacts, because they rely on the same flawed assumption?

 The rational how the vegetation impacts the climate through modifying the small water cycle is relatively simple, has been known since the 1970s, and features in our meteorological weather models:

-• With a vibrant small water cycle, vegetation pulls nutrients into its root system from the soil, by transpiring water into the air.
+- With a vibrant small water cycle, vegetation pulls nutrients into its root system from the soil, by transpiring water into the air.
 Transpiration converts water into vapour, a process that absorbs lots of heat energy from the Earth’s surface – comparable to an evaporation unit of an air-conditioner, located where cooling is desired.
 As humid air rises into the sky and reaches the height of clouds, vapour condenses back into water and releases its energy as heat – like a condensing unit of nature’s air-conditioning system, typically installed on the outside.
 Condensation releases heat mostly inside clouds, toward their top as moist air is exposed to cooler temperatures.
 So much of this heat can radiate toward space.

-With this approximation, climate model will initially miss-represent energy fluxes above land – satellite data show how the land warms faster than models predict.
-So modellers imposed a calibration factor that adjusts greenhouse gas reflections within the models, attributing the “excess warmth” to greenhouse gas emissions.
-And they impose the same ‘calibration factor’ to the entire world, making models insensitive for localized land degradation.
-Whereas, in reality, much of this “excess warmth” should be attributed to the localized disruption of the small water cycle from land degradation, which increases the amount of heat that is re-radiated from the surface.
-And this degradation happens globally, impacting much of our Earth’s lands– so a localized “collapse of natural cooling” all over our land can accumulate into a significant driver of global warming.
-In a way, climate modellers unintentionally “appropriated” reduced vegetative cooling for their own field of concern: greenhouse gas reflections of heat.
-And they deny life’s agency for regulating the climate.
+With these approximations, a climate model will initially miss-represent energy fluxes above land – satellite data show how the land warms faster than models predict.
+So modellers may impose a calibration factor that adjusts greenhouse gas reflections within the models and other uncertain energy transfer processes, and may have attributed the “excess warmth” to greenhouse gas emissions.
+And they impose the same ‘calibration factor’ to the entire world, suppressing model sensitivity for localized land degradation.
+Whereas, in reality, much of this “excess warmth” should be attributed to the localized disruption of the small water cycle from land degradation – it impacts many processes listed above that remain “highly uncertain” in our climate models, from albedo, energy transfer, cloud formation.
+Calibration then increases the amount of heat that is re-radiated from the surface – the model now reproduces global measurements, but is internally biased to suppress impacts from water cycle degradation, while slightly escalating the role of GHG warming over land.

 Everyone has observed how moist air creates turbulence when it starts condensing, thus successively releasing its latent vapour energy.
 We experience this when watching cumulus clouds.
 Condensing vapour heats up the internal air within the cloud, lifting it upwards – leading to more condensation as air rises, in particular toward the top of the cloud.
 We can observe how turbulence give clouds their roundish shapes.
 As the atmosphere cools during evening hours, condensation creates so much upward convection that towering cumulonimbus storm systems build up, carrying latent energy even higher, releasing their heat even further up into the sky toward space.
 Because cumulus clouds and cumulonimbus storm systems both release most heat at their top, this mechanism by-passes lower greenhouse gases and “turns the greenhouse effect down to a simmer”, as Walter Jehne explains.